 12. Fort Collins

-Fort Collins is situated at the foothills of the Rocky Mountains, and its location makes it a great place for recreational biking.
+Fort Collins is situated at the foothills of the Rocky Mountains, making it a great place for recreational biking.
 The town has over 150 miles of trails that wind through the mountains and downtown area, and there are plenty of options for cyclists of all skill levels.
 In addition to its extensive trail system, Fort Collins also has the Rocky Mountains foothills.

 Bicycle paths also crisscross the heart of the city.
-Presently, the place has more than 150 miles of these paths with more in development, making it an ideal place to cycle for leisure or transportation.
+The city has more than 150 miles of these paths with more development, making it an ideal place to cycle for leisure or transportation.

 Besides being a great place to bike, Fort Collins is also a great place to live.
 The metropolis has been ranked as one of the best places in America to raise a family, and it offers plenty of amenities and activities for people of all ages.